- How To

 As a ready-to go network, this does what a lot of older systems don’t do which is to be instantly deployable with cell phones carrying the goTenna Mesh and the app.
 The range that is built using the mesh network is suitable for tactical, emergency and leisure environments.

 The use of goTenna’s Mesh device does not stop there.
-For those looking to move off-the-grid but stay close with their family it is able to generate an encrypted mesh network much like what we would see the military and emergency services use.
+For those looking to move off-the-grid but stay close to their family it is able to generate an encrypted mesh network much like what we would see the military and emergency services use.
 This is also useful for everyone from hikers, hunters, survivalists, and friends going overseas who might want to avoid purchasing phone cards to communicate with each other.

 In the diagram below, you can see that there is the star network on the left, and the mesh network on the right.
 For most mobile phone users we use the star network.
 The weakness of this is that it is based on a central point, such as a cell phone tower.
 When those cell phone towers are damaged or non-existent, the network is dead.